turanszkij/WickedEngine/README.md

 ### Model import/export:

+The native model format is the <b>WISCENE</b> format.
+Any application using Wicked Engine can open this format efficiently.

-The Editor supports the importing of some common model formats (the list will potentially grow): <b>OBJ</b>, <b>GLTF 2.0</b> <br/>
+In addition, the Editor supports the importing of some common model formats (the list will potentially grow):
+- <b>OBJ</b>
+- <b>GLTF 2.0</b>

-The Engine itself can open the serialized model format (<b>WISCENE</b>) only.
-The preferred workflow is to import models into the editor, and save them out to <b>WISCENE</b>, then any WickedEngine application can open them.<br/>
+The preferred workflow is to import models into the Editor, and save them as <b>WISCENE</b>, then any Wicked Engine application can open them.<br/>
-The old Blender exporter script is now not supported! (from version 0.21.0), because the engine was redesigned with Entity-Component System at its core.
-The old object oriented version can be found [here][ba].
+<i>(The old Blender exporter script is now not supported! (from version 0.21.0), because the engine was redesigned with Entity-Component System at its core.
+The old object oriented version can be found [here][ba].)</i>

 ### Graphics API: